-The only requirement for a narrative is that it be limited to ten single-sided pages, not including a title page that includes a brief 1-2 paragraph Executive Summary of your project proposal and any information that will help us in contacting you.
+The only requirement for a narrative is that it be limited to ten single-sided pages.
 No set format for the narrative is required.
-However, it would help us if you provide a title page.
 We strongly suggest that you number each page of the proposal.

-You may also include an email address that will help us in notifying you quickly when we receive your application.
+Although not required, it would help if you would provide a title page (see title page instructions) that includes a brief 1-2 paragraph Executive Summary of your project proposal and any information that will help us in contacting you.
+You may also include an e-mail address that will help us in notifying you quickly when we receive your application.
 If you elect to include a title page for the narrative, it will NOT count as one of the ten narrative pages.